derbydefi/sdam/README.md

 These resources provide a foundation for understanding the theoretical and practical aspects that motivate the design and implementation of the SDAM model.

-## Credits

-This project was developed by [derby](https://github.com/derbydefi) as an exploration into the possibilities of Sparse Distributed Associative Memory (SDAM) and its applications in understanding and simulating cognitive processes related to memory.

-Special thanks to all the researchers and authors whose works have inspired and informed this project.

 ## MIT License
 Copyright (c) [2024] [derby]